wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.1 - 2013/04/10 =
+* Fixed: Compare on screen widow not opening in IE9.
+Missed an _ in command and IE9 don't recognize space.
+Thanks to Nicola from yithemes.com for picking that up
+* Fixed: Added correct Chosen script URL so admin panel uses plugin chosen script instead of defaulting to WooCommerce Chosen script.
+* Fixed: Added correct Tool Tip tipTip minimum script file .min so admin panel uses plugin Tool Tip script instead of defaulting to WooCommerce script.

 = 2.1.0 - 2013/04/09 =
 * Feature: Added Compare Categories functionality for Lite Version - previously only available in the Pro Version upgrade.